mishellscripts/Cat-Adoption-Center/README.md

 * Primary key in medical is now (cID, disease) instead of just cID

 ### Triggers
+* Split adoption_age_restriction into two triggers: adoption_age_restriction and set_adopted.
+Age check is done in adoption_age_restriction.
-* New trigger set_adopted: When a cat is adopted, update its adopted attribute to 1
+** set_adopted: When a cat is adopted, update its adopted attribute to 1
 * New trigger reset_adopted: When a cat is returned, update its adopted attribute to 0
-* Remove adoption_age_restriction.
-Age check is done in person schema (attribute based check)